EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/README.md

 # EASS – Engineering of Advanced Software Solutions (Course Materials)

 This repository contains the fully scripted 12-session plan for the **EASS 8 – Engineering of Advanced Software Solutions** course.
-Each class blends 45 minutes of theory with two 45-minute hands-on blocks, and the entire arc follows a single project: building a movie recommendation platform with FastAPI, SQLModel, Streamlit/React, Redis, and Docker.
+Each class blends 45 minutes of theory with two 45-minute hands-on blocks, and the entire arc follows a single project: building a movie catalogue with FastAPI, SQLModel, Typer, and Streamlit—no heavy infrastructure or security overhead required.

 ## 🚀 Quick Start for Instructors